Manish Tewari moves adjournment motion notice in LS for discussion on privatization in banking sector

-New Delhi [India], December 15 (ANI): Congress leader Manish Tewari on Wednesday moved an adjournment motion notice in the Lok Sabha over privatization in the banking sector and to discuss "government's attempts on weakening the Public Sector Banks (PSBs)".
+New Delhi [India], December 16 (ANI): Congress MP Manish Tewari on Thursday moved an adjournment in the Lok Sabha to discuss privatization in the banking sector.

-Tewari, in his letter to the Secretary-General of Lok Sabha, said: "I hereby give notice of my intention to ask for leave to move a motion for the adjournment of the business of the house for the purpose of discussing a definite matter of urgent importance, namely: at least 8 banking unions have called for a strike on December 16 and 17 against the government's attempts of privatization in the banking sector.
+In the letter to the Secretary-General of Lok Sabha, the Congress leader said, "I hereby give notice of my intention to ask for leave to move a motion for the adjournment of the business of the house for the purpose of discussing a definite matter of urgent importance, namely: at least eight banking unions have called fora strike on December 16 and 17 against the government's attempts of privatization in the banking sector.
 The latest attempt is being made via the Banking Laws (Amendment) Bill, 2021."

-Tewari had given the adjournment motion notice in the house on the same issue on Tuesday too.
+Tewari had given an adjournment motion notice in the House on the same issue, earlier on Monday and Tuesday, too.

 The winter session of the Parliament commenced on November 29 and is scheduled to conclude on December 23.
 (ANI)